MarvinTheParanoidRobot/SDR/lib/glg/examples_java/README.txt

-The following Glg Java examples are provided in the following
+The following GLG Java examples are provided in the following
 subdirectories:

 Controls
-  GlgControlBean.java
-     Demonstrates how to create multiple instances of a Glg bean, each displaying its own drawing.
-The drawings are control widgets from <glg_dir>/widgets/controls directory, and are
-     used without modifications.
+   Demonstrates how to create multiple instances of a GLG bean, each displaying its own drawing.
+The drawings are control widgets from <glg_dir>/widgets/controls directory, and are used without modifications.
 It also shows how to handle user interaction in the control widgets, for example reterieving
    values from a slider or a knob based on the user actions.

-  GlgControlPanel.java
+Dashboard
-     Demonstrates how to use a Glg bean to display and interact with a Glg drawing containing a panel of Glg controls.
+   Demonstrates how to use a GLG bean to display and interact with a GLG drawing containing a panel of GLG controls.
-     The drawing has been composed in the GlgBuilder and contains several Glg control widgets.
+   The drawing has been composed in the GlgBuilder and contains several GLG control widgets.

 RealTimeChart
    Demonstrates how to display and update a GLG realtime stripchart widget and use its integrated interactive behavior.

 RealTimeChartSimple
    A basic version of the RealTimeChart example.

 RealTimeChartAlarm
    In addition to the functionality shown in the RealTimeChart example, this example also demonsrates how to handle GLG Alarms using a global Alarm handler.
 The alarms are added to the chart's plots in the GLG Builder.

 RTChartMarkerFeedback
    In addition to the functionality shown in the RealTimeChart example, this example also demonsrates how to show/hide a marker for a data sample selected with a double click.

 BarGraph2D
-  GlgGraphApplet.java
-     Demonstrates how to subclass a GlgBean and use it as a top level applet.
-It displays a Glg drawing containing a bar graph which is updated periodically with new data values.

-  GlgGraphComponent.java
-     Demonstrates how display and update a GLG graph in a Glg bean.
+   Demonstrates how display and update a GLG graph in a GLG bean.
-     The Glg bean is used as a component inside another applet.
+   The GLG bean is used as a component inside another applet.

 LineGraph2D
    Demostrates the use of the GLG single line graph.
 Displays the current time stamps as the X axis labels.

 ObjectSelection
-     Demonstrates how to handle Glg object selection events using Glg InputCallback.
+   Demonstrates how to handle GLG object selection events using GLG InputCallback.
 It shows how to process event types such as CustomEvent and ObjectSelection.

 Subclassing
    Demonstrates how to subclass a GlgBean and use it as a custom graphics component inside another applet.

 ConstrainAttributes
    Demonstrates how to constrain object attributes.

 CustomData
    Demonstrates how to add custom properties to an object, such as custom MouseClickEvent and TooltipString, as well as custom DataValue property of the D (double) type.

 ObjectCreateAndMove
    Demonstrates the following features:
      - the use of the Trace callback;
      - how to create a polygon object using the mouse;
      - how to add an object to the drawing;
      - how to traverse a container object, such as a polygon;
      - how to convert screen coordinates to world coordinates;
      - how to select and move objects with the mouse.

 ObjectPosition
    Demonstrates the following features:
      - the use of the Trace callback;
      - drag&drop an icon from a palette to the Drawing Area;
      - create a polygon object with the mouse;
      - scale an object as it is placed in the drawing area;
      - move an object with the mouse;
      - highlight the selected object by displaying a rectangle surrounding the object's bounding box;
      - cut/paste operations;
      - save/load operations.

 Blinking
    Demonstrates how to use integrated blinking feature of the GLG Toolkit.

 ListWidget
    Demonstrates how to use GLG List Widget, handle input events occured in the widget, as well as use the list widget's messages to query the list widget's settings and modify its items.

 OptionMenu
    Demonstrates how to use GLG OptionMenu Widget and its messages.

 TagsExample
    Demonstrates how to use GLG tags feature to query a list of tags defined in a drawing, and use them to animate the drawing with data.

 SCADA_Viewer
    An example of a generic SCADA Viewer application that loads a GLG drawing and updates all tags defined in the drawing with realtime data.
    It also demonstrates how to navigate between several drawings.
    The example can be extended with custom application-specific functionality.

 GIS
   GlgGISExample.java